Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

   </div>
 </details>

-<p class="firstLetter">We are all the stars in our narratives.
-We are all driven to succeed, some more than others.</p>

-Jason Calcanis is one of those people who cannot stand to be anything but the epitome of success in everything he does.
-He is aching to make a mark and is willing to reinvent himself again and again to accomplish his goals.
-Jason is an Enneagram type 3, also known as "The Achiever."

-Here, we will explain what that looks like.

 ## Jason Calacanis: An Embodiment of The Achiever?

 Jason is an angel investor and the host of the two prominent podcasts "<a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/c/thisweekin" >This Week in Startups</a>" and the "All in".

 He also runs a startup accelerator called "Founder University" and hosts another podcast called the "All-In" podcast.
 To say Jason is busy would be an understatement.
 He prides himself on his hard work and encourages the founders he mentors to work just as hard.

 Why does Jason feel the need to work so hard?
 Is it because he loves making the world a better place?
 Or is it because he would feel worthless if he was not successful?
 The answer is the latter.

 ### The Achiever: An Overview

 Type 3s, or Achievers, are characterized by their desire for success and relentless pursuit of their goals and ambitions.

 They embody the best of a culture, often serving as role models that inspire others to more extraordinary personal achievements.
 However, their need to be successful is born out of a fear of worthlessness.
 In another sense, they feel deep shame and are insecure that they are not worthy of love if they are unsuccessful.
 Somewhere in their childhood, they picked up this message, and now, every time they achieve something, it validates their value.

 When they are not achieving or are very stressed, type 3s may become disengaged and lethargic and act like an unhealthy version of another personality type, the Enneagram 9.
 On the other hand, when they are achieving, growing, and feeling their best, Threes become more cooperative and committed to others, much like healthy Enneagram Sixes.